leoreinmann/2023-amse-template/project/project-plan.md

 ## Rationale

 <!-- Outline the impact of the analysis, e.g. which pains it solves. -->
-By analyzing carbon monoxide emissions from vehicular traffic and generating insights that can inform policy decisions, this project may contribute to efforts to reduce air pollution, which can have negative impacts on human health and the environment.
+By analyzing NO2 emissions from vehicular traffic and generating insights that can inform policy decisions, this project may contribute to efforts to reduce air pollution, which can have negative impacts on human health and the environment.

 ## Datasources